rmasters/juicesaver/README.md

 # JuiceSaver

-A multi-user file downloader, useful for those on internet plans with a strict daytime limit for overnight downloading.
+A download scheduler with web interface.
+Designed for users with restrictive daytime internet usage limits (bandwidth caps) but plenty of off-peak/overnight capacity.
+Currently in use on a Raspberry Pi, saving files to a NAS.

 ## History